isc-projects/bind9/README.md

 number of changes from BIND 9.11 and earlier releases.
 New features
 include:

+* `dnstap-read -x` prints a hex dump of the wire format of each logged DNS message.
-* The query handling code has been substantially refactored for improved readability, maintainability and testability
+* The query handling code has been substantially refactored for improved readability, maintainability and testability .
-* `dnstap` output files can now be configured to roll automatically when reaching a given size
+* `dnstap` output files can now be configured to roll automatically when reaching a given size.
-* Log file timestamps can now also be formatted in ISO 8601 (local) or ISO 8601 (UTC) formats
+* Log file timestamps can now also be formatted in ISO 8601 (local) or ISO 8601 (UTC) formats.
-* Logging channels and `dnstap` output files can now be configured to use a timestamp as the suffix when rolling to a new file
+* Logging channels and `dnstap` output files can now be configured to use a timestamp as the suffix when rolling to a new file.
-* `named-checkconf -l` lists zones found in `named.conf`
+* `named-checkconf -l` lists zones found in `named.conf`.
-* Added support for the EDNS Padding and Keepalive options
+* Added support for the EDNS Padding and Keepalive options.

 ### <a name="build"/> Building BIND